szabgab/slides/crystal/crystal_1_0_conf.md

 {id: crystal-1-0-conf-crystal-is-fun}

 * Nice syntax
+* "Make the easy things easy, hards things possible"
+* Tim Toady - TMTOWTDI - "There's more than one way to do it"
 * Lots of methods
 * Not a small language

-## Shards install dependency issues
+## Shards
-{id: crystal-1-0-conf-shards-install-issues}
+{id: crystal-1-0-conf-shards}

-`shards install`
+* Easy to install (`shards install`).
+* Few of them.
+Many common libraries (shards) are missing - harder to develop and many opportunities.
+* Discoverability (There is no `shards search`, there is no central database of shards).

-Failed to resolve dependencies, try updating incompatible shards or use --ignore-crystal-version as a workaround if no update is available.
+* "Failed to resolve dependencies, try updating incompatible shards or use `--ignore-crystal-version` as a workaround if no update is available."

 ## What do ? and ! mean?!
 {id: crystal-1-0-conf-what-do-these-mean}